ayushmaankaria/Video-to-3D-Reconstruction/README.md

 Phone video to a queryable 3D scene using Meta **VGGT-Omega** for geometry and **SAM 3** for open-vocabulary semantics.

-Given a video of an indoor area, the system produces a geometrically coherrent 3D point cloud, semantic labels per point, and open-vocabulary text querying that highlights matching 3D regions.
+Given a video of an indoor area, the system produces a geometrically coherant 3D point cloud, semantic labels per point, and open-vocabulary text querying that highlights matching 3D regions.
 It also features a semantic reasoning primitive that clusters the scene into object instances, estimates their 3D properties, and answers affordance style questions.

 Every semantic label is sampled from the exact pixel that produced its 3D point, so labels cannot drift relative to the underlying geometry.

 ## Semantic Reasoning Primitive

 The main approach is a **spatial memory layer** built on top of the reconstruction.
-Ex:
+VGGT-Omega predicts dense 3D geometry per frame; SAM 3 predicts prompted masks for the same frames; semantic IDs are sampled at the exact pixels used for 3D unprojection.
+Each fused point stores both its frame and VGGT-grid pixel provenance, so open-vocabulary queries can reprompt SAM 3 at the correct resolution after the fact.
+The spatial memory layer then groups those labeled 3D points into objects that can be queried.

 ```bash
 python -m spatial_recon.query_scene --run runs/desk